 Delft University of Technology

-Jeremy Faludi is an assistant professor of engineering at Dartmouth, specializing in sustainable design methods and green 3D printing.
+Jeremy Faludi is a sustainable design strategist and researcher.
 He has also been a sustainable design consultant for 18 years.
 He wrote VentureWell’s Tools for Design and Sustainability, the OECD’s recommendations on green 3D printing policy, and co-authored Cradle to Cradle Products Innovation Institute’s design for certification training.
 He created StreetNatureScore.com, designed the prototype of AskNature.org for the Biomimicry Institute, and a bicycle he helped design appeared in the Smithsonian Cooper-Hewitt Design Museum’s 2007 exhibit “Design for the Other 90%.”
 He has contributed to six books on sustainability, including Worldchanging: A User’s Guide for the 21st Century.
 He holds a BA in physics from Reed College, an M.Eng. in product design from Stanford, and a PhD in mechanical engineering from UC Berkeley.

 Benjamin Linder, Ph.D., Professor of Design and Mechanical Engineering, Olin College